navjot77/game_api_Hangman_appEngine/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Full Stack Nanodegree Project

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
 Deploy your application.

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+Hangman games is simple one player game.
+Player needs to guess a word.
+User needs to enter the letter.
+And if letter matches tghe target word then User will be shown string with letter placed in right position and others letters  will be marked as '-'.
+User will be given 5 number of chances to guess the word.
+User can resume the game anytime.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Playing Instructions.
+Player need to register first by using API 'create_user'.
+Email and unique user name is required for registration.
+To play a game, user needs to start a new game.
+Use appropriate API methods given below.
+On success new_game, urlsafe key will be provided.
+User needs to keep this string saved.
+And then to start a game, User need to use API 'make_a_move'.
+It requires the urlsafe key to be entered.
+For other actions as to get score, history, performance, cancel a game etc, read below API methods.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.